alexradu95/CicoLaboratory/README.md

-# cicOS
+# 🤖 cicOS

-🤖 OpenXR AI Assistant App 🌎👨‍💻
+## a simple idea/imagination of an operating system for the future mixed reality ~~headsets~~ eye-glasses

-This project is an 🌎 OpenXR app that uses 🤖 AI to provide assistance to users in a virtual or mixed reality environment.
+This project is an OpenXR app that uses 🤖 AI to provide assistance to users in a virtual or mixed reality environment.
 The app is written in C# and utilizes StereoKit.

 🚀 Getting Started